-2. Next, using this template and the rotary cutter, cut out 18 strips of denim fabric from the jeans.
-If you use denim in a variety of shades of indigo this will look better for the finished woven denim pillow.
+Step 2: Using this template and the rotary cutter, cut out 18 strips of denim fabric from the jeans.
+Using denim in various shades of indigo will look better for the finished woven denim pillow.

-3. Next, get hold of one of the strips of denim and fray the long edges.
+Step 3: Next, get hold of one of the strips of denim and fray the long edges.
 Do this by pulling out the threads at the edge one by one.
 This is the same method I used to make denim feathers.
-I pulled out at least 3 rows of threads on each side.
+I pulled out at least three rows of threads on each side.
 Repeat with all the strips of denim.

-4. Next, gather up all the frayed denim strips.
-Take half of the strips and pin the top of them to foam board using the thumbtack.
-Pin them so that they lie next to each other and mix up the indigo shades.
+Step 4: Next, gather up all the frayed denim strips.
+Take half of the strips and pin the top of them to the foam board using the thumbtack.
+Pin them to lie next to each other and mix up the indigo shades.

-5. Then take one of the other strips and weave it across the rows of denim strips.
+Step 5: Then weave one of the other strips across the rows of denim strips.
 Secure this denim strip in place with a thumbtack.
 Repeat with the other eight denim strips.

-7. Next, prepare the back of the pillow.
-I made an envelope style cover for this denim woven pillow.
-(If you prefer a zip cover there is a tutorial here ).
+Step 7: Next, prepare the back of the pillow.
+I made an envelope-style cover for this denim woven pillow.
+(If you prefer a zip cover, there is a tutorial here ).

-From my fabric stash, I cut 2 pieces of fabric into approximately 52 cm by 40 cm.
+I cut two pieces of fabric from my fabric stash into approximately 52 cm by 40 cm.
 I stitched a 5 mm hem along the 52 cm edge on one of these fabric pieces.

-Then, I pinned the 2 pieces of backing fabric right sides together with the woven denim.
-The two pieces of backing fabric will overlap, make sure the hemmed edge will be the top edge of the pillow.
+Then, I pinned the two pieces of backing fabric right sides together with the woven denim.
+The two pieces of backing fabric will overlap, so the hemmed edge will be the top edge of the pillow.

-If you have not made an envelope pillow cover before there is a tutorial here that helps explain how to.
+If you have not made an envelope pillow cover before, a tutorial here helps explain how to.

 Step 8: Stitch up all sides on a sewing machine to finish the woven denim pillow cover.
 Then turn the envelope right sides out and pop in a cushion pad.